Kyle46220/R3F/2021MayNotes.md

 I thik everything is going to done with scales for re-sizing. rather than actual dimensions. or maybe not.

 just made the functions for the hover.
 Next I have to figure out the state with valtio. a function to generate the state object from the nodes of each loaded model in a unique way perhaps.

+after struggleing for ages ot get the hover on added shelves to work, i realised it need the valtio useSnapshot function inside the main component to workj.

+trying to figure out the clickable drawer thing.
+I'm getting some clue froms ping pong.

+I need some state.

+Hook keeps track of active or not. onClick

+someState.set(e => e.position)

+there's maybe a ref here as well.